-Please describe the bullying situation you experienced. ) Did any events lead to this incident? ) What could have been done to de-escalate the situation?
+0 Please describe the bullying situation you experienced.
+2 Did any events lead to this incident?
+3 What could have been done to de-escalate the situation?
+E.g. What supports or people could have helped?

 What Would You Do?
 Scenarios